lolergb/owlbear-notion-embed/README.md

 **Each room has its own configuration:**

-1. Click the **⚙️** button (top right)
+1. Click the **⚙️** button (top right) to open Settings
-2. A visual editor opens where you can:
+2. From the main view, you can:
-   - Add new pages
+   - Click **➕** to add new folders or pages
-   - Create new categories
+   - Use the **⋯** menu on any item to:
-   - Edit names and URLs
+     - Edit name and URL
-   - Delete pages and categories
+     - Move up/down to reorder
-   - Reorder items by drag and drop
+     - Delete items
+   - Click on folders to collapse/expand them
+   - Use **📁** button to collapse/expand all folders at once
+3. In Settings, you can:
+   - Configure your Notion token
+   - View current JSON configuration
+   - Load JSON from file
-   - Import/Export JSON configuration
+   - Download JSON configuration
-3. Click **"Save"** to apply changes
-4. Click **"Reset"** if you want to return to the default configuration

 **JSON Configuration Structure:**